Sleep Loss and Circadian Misalignment - Mechanisms of Insulin Resistance

 From enrollment into the lab (day 1) to the end of experimentation (day 6)

-Study Arms (2)
+Study Arms (4)

-Misaligned cortisol rhythm
+Misaligned cortisol rhythm-night shift condition

 ACTIVE COMPARATORCortisol will be clamped with oral administration of Metyrapone, which blocks endogenous cortisol biosynthesis.
 A loading dose of 3,000mg will be given at 10:00 on day 2.
 Every 4 hours throughout the sleep restriction and sleep deprivation phases, 500mg will be administered beginning at 14:00 on day 2 and ending with a dose at 18:00 on day 5.
 Using a subcutaneous pump, hydrocortisone is administered here as physiological replacement, with pulses every 3 hours beginning at 10:00 on day 2.
 Participants assigned to the misaligned cortisol rhythm condition will receive: lowest doses (0.5mg) at 22:00 and 01:00; moderate doses (2.3mg) at 13:00, 16:00, and 19:00; and highest doses (4.0mg) at 04:00, 07:00, and 10:00.
 An oral 25mg dose of hydrocortisone will be given at the end of the constant routine period to prevent any future hypocortisolemia associated with the hormone clamp.

-Realigned cortisol rhythm
+Realigned cortisol rhythm-night shift condition

-ACTIVE COMPARATORParticipants assigned to the misaligned cortisol rhythm condition (Condition A) will receive: lowest doses (0.5mg) at 22:00 and 01:00; moderate doses (2.3mg) at 13:00, 16:00, and 19:00; and highest doses (4.0mg) at 04:00, 07:00, and 10:00.
-Participants assigned to the realigned cortisol rhythm condition (Condition B) will receive their doses at a 12-hour offset from the misaligned condition, with: lowest doses (0.5mg) at 10:00 and 13:00; moderate doses (2.3mg) at 01:00, 04:00, and 07:00; and highest doses (4.0mg) at 16:00, 19:00, and 22:00.
-In both conditions, the last subcutaneous dose will be administered at 19:00 on day 5.
-Each pulse is delivered at a rate of 0.1mg/sec (of hydrocortisone diluted to 10mg/mL) and replicates an extensively validated protocol developed by others, and refined by us.
+ACTIVE COMPARATORCortisol will be clamped with oral administration of Metyrapone, which blocks endogenous cortisol biosynthesis.
+A loading dose of 3,000mg will be given at 10:00 on day 2.
+Every 4 hours throughout the sleep restriction and sleep deprivation phases.
+Participants will receive their doses at a 12-hour offset from the misaligned condition, with: lowest doses (0.5mg) at 10:00 and 13:00; moderate doses (2.3mg) at 01:00, 04:00, and 07:00; and highest doses (4.0mg) at 16:00, 19:00, and 22:00.
+The last subcutaneous dose will be administered at 19:00 on day 5.
 An oral 25mg dose of hydrocortisone will be given at the end of the constant routine period to prevent any future hypocortisolemia associated with the hormone clamp.

 Interventions